The way that teams work together is rapidly changing. A staggering 74% of employees now consider working remotely as the next normal.

 Finally, remember the role that social media can play when it comes to boosting the visibility of your team building efforts.
 From introducing new employees to highlighting your activities, consider how you can use your social presence to shout-out your coworkers.
 Doing so is a subtle yet significant way to make your coworkers feel like part of a community:

+A bit of lighthearted fun could be exactly what your team needs to stay sane.
 All the more reason to try out some new virtual team building activities!
 Check out a demo of RingCentral Video and start scheduling events and activities to bring your team together.